Intelligent Supplier – Understanding Your Business Strategy (Series: 1 of 9)

 Some clients know they want to improve because what they have been doing up to that point hasn’t achieved the business outcomes they need.
 Interestingly, our research found that clients who were already ‘good’ and ‘intelligent’ in their approach to improving their business outcomes, were often confident enough in their own abilities to own up when their knowledge was lacking in some areas.
 In other words, if a supplier can offer a more productive, effective or innovative way of achieving a particular business outcome, an intelligent client will often seriously consider how this can be incorporated into its operating process.

 It’s the ‘not-so-intelligent’ clients that seem to cause problems for intelligent suppliers.
-In both our research and experience of the best performing outsourcing and other complex service relationships, we have found that there are some clients who struggle to articulate their business vision and quantify the key objectives they need to achieve.
+In both our research and experience of the best performing outsourcing and other complex project relationships, we have found that there are some clients who struggle to articulate their business vision and quantify the key objectives they need to achieve.

-Worse still, it seems these not-so-intelligent clients not only resist different approaches from suppliers, but actively discourage suppliers from wanting to challenge their expectations or from seeking better articulation in order that they might offer more effective solutions.
+Worse still, it seems these not-so-intelligent clients not only resist different approaches from suppliers, but actively discourage suppliers from wanting to challenge their expectations or from seeking better articulation, in order that they might offer more effective solutions.

 Logic would dictate the reverse should be true, that the clients who are having the most problems in achieving their outcomes, would be most receptive to constructive critique and new ways of approaching their service delivery requirements, from their suppliers.
 But the evidence, unfortunately, suggests otherwise.